ggbotnet/neverending-road/README.md

-# NeverEnding Road Game
+# NeverEnding Road

-## Overview
-NeverEnding Road is a top-down 2D endless driving game where the player must navigate an endless landscape, skillfully avoiding collisions with other vehicles and collecting fruits along the way.
+This is an open-source game project that features a top-down 2D endless driving game, which will incorporate multiple game engine templates.
+In terms of gameplay, the player drives a sports car across an endless landscape, skillfully avoiding other vehicles and collecting fruits as they go.

-### Screenshots
 ![Screenshot](Screenshots.png)

+### Godot Engine 3
+Language: GDScript.
+Renderer: GLES2.

+### Godot Engine 4
+Language: GDScript.
+Renderer: Compatibility.